Get the facts

 The internet offers you a lot of freedom and this can lead some people to behave in ways they would not behave in public.

-- say things in a chat room they would never say face to face
+- say things on a status update / post / tweet they would never say face to face

-- give out personal information about themselves or others that they would normally keep private
+- give out personal information about themselves or others (including photos)that they would normally keep private

 A common example